The Many Faces of Non-invertible Symmetries: Order Parameters for Non-Invertible Symmetries

 \section{Order Parameters for Non-Invertible Symmetries}

 As we have discussed in Section~\ref{sec: Prelims}, the relative entropy between a density operator $\rho$ and its invariantization under a group $G$ serves as an order parameter for detecting the breaking of the grouplike symmetry.
-In this section, we will outline a broad generalization of this construction which allows for the definition of an order parameter detecting the breaking of non-invertible symmetries encoded in finite, WHAs $H$.
-Thanks to the algorithm presented in Section~\ref{sec: algebras from categories}, this can equivalently be interpreted as a strategy for constructing order parameters probing quantum information theoretic properties of states under non-invertible categorical symmetries, provided they are encoded in a fusion category. .
+In this section, we will construct this entropic order parameter explicitly in the context of non-invertible symmetries encoded in finite WHAs $H$.
+While the definition of the entropic order parameter is the same in both cases~\cite{Casini:2020rgj,Benedetti:2024dku}, namely as a relative entropy between a state and its symmetrization, the non-invertible nature of the symmetry $H$ leads to interesting differences with the group case.
+Thanks to the algorithm presented in Section~\ref{sec: algebras from categories}, this can equivalently be interpreted as a strategy for constructing order parameters probing quantum information theoretic properties of states under non-invertible categorical symmetries, provided they are encoded in a fusion category.